scaleapi/llm-engine/docs/index.md

 automatically scales your model to zero when it's not in use and scales up within seconds, even for large foundation models.

-💸 **Cost-Optimized**: Deploy AI models cheaper than commercial ones, including cold-start and warm-down times.
+💸 **Cost Optimization**: Deploy AI models cheaper than commercial ones, including cold-start and warm-down times.